• Post author:

 You are currently viewing Top 5 Customer Interview Rules

-Customer interviews are key for validating product ideas early.
+Customer interviews are key to understanding our users and validating product ideas early.
 Here are 5 customer interview rules to follow when conducting problem interviews with customers in order to validate a particular hypothesis.

 1. Do the interviews in person, 1 person at a time

-Doing the interview in person and focused on an individual helps in establishing a connection and building trust.
+Interviewing in person and focusing on an individual helps establish a connection and builds trust.
 It also enables you to go with the conversation based on facial expressions and other non-verbal cues and dig deeper into any issues that are raised.
 In addition, customers will likely be more open for follow-ups as well as recommend others to interview.

 2. Ask open ended questions

-Ask open ended questions and avoid leading them in a particular direction.
+Ask open-ended questions to validate or invalidate a hypothesis and avoi leading them in a particular direction.
 Try to uncover motivators by asking why again and again.
-Avoid “would you…” type questions that are about the future and instead focus on the present or the past using “when was the last time you…”
+Avoid “would you…” type questions that are about the future or are hypothetical and instead focus on the present or the past using “when was the last time you…” Try to get specific examples on actions taken in the past.

 3. Listen

-Let the customer do most of the talking.
+Let the customers do most of the talking.
 Seek to understand their story and learn about their perspective.
-Focus on their words, get the facts and avoid providing your own opinions or interpretations.
+Focus on their words, get the facts, and avoid providing your own opinions or interpretations.

 4. Focus on the problem, not the solution